Now Accepting Member Applications Until November 16

 • Segal Education Award of $5,176.50 after successful completion of service.

-• Immersive leadership and professional development: Receive structured training in community engagement, health equity, partnership-building, and facilitation.
+• Immersive leadership and professional development: Receive structured training in community engagement, health resources, partnership-building, and facilitation.
 Gain real-world experience and transferable skills that prepare you for future roles in public health, nonprofits, education, or service leadership.

 • Be part of Montana’s proud service tradition: Each year, over 2,500 AmeriCorps members serve in Montana, working in partnership with tribal nations, rural communities, and local organizations to strengthen health, education, and opportunity.